tensorlakeai/indexify/examples/pdf/indexing_and_rag/README.md

-# Retrieval-Augmented Generation (RAG) with Indexify
+# Retrieval-Augmented Generation (RAG) on PDFs with Indexify

-In this cookbook, we'll explore how to create a Retrieval-Augmented Generation (RAG) system using Indexify.
-We'll cover two approaches: a text-based RAG system and a multimodal RAG system.
+We show how to create a Retrieval-Augmented Generation (RAG) system using Indexify.
+We'll cover two approaches: a text-based RAG system and a multi-modal RAG system.

-## Introduction

-We'll explore two RAG pipelines:

 1. A text-based RAG system using `tensorlake/pdfextractor`, `tensorlake/chunk-extractor`, and `tensorlake/minilm-l6`.
-2. A multimodal RAG system that includes image processing using `tensorlake/clip-extractor` and GPT-4o mini for answer generation.
+2. A multi-modal RAG system that includes image processing using `tensorlake/clip-extractor` and GPT-4o mini for answer generation.

 ## Prerequisites